 Jack “One Round” Sander (Carl Brisson, The Manxman) is a carny boxer who is trying to save up money to marry his girlfriend (Lillian Hall-Davis, The Farmer’s Wife).
-Things get complicated when the romantic pair meet boxing champion Bob Corby (Ian Hunter, The Adventures of Robin Hood), who offers Jack the chance to fight professionally.
+Things get complicated when the romantic pair meet boxing champion Bob Corby (Ian Hunter, Strange Cargo), who offers Jack the chance to fight professionally.

 Reaction & Thoughts:

-Because he is mostly associated with thrillers, it is interesting to see how emotionally invested Hitchcock is in what constitutes an old-fashioned love triangle with a sports background.
-At first glance, The Ring is closer to Rocky (1976) than to Psycho (1960), but if you look closer at the director’s oeuvre, Hitchcock was always as interested in love as he was in murder — in his movies, romantic liaisons are filled with mystery.
+Because he is known as a director of thrillers, it’s interesting to see how emotionally invested Hitchcock is in what constitutes an old-fashioned love triangle with a sports background.
+At first glance, The Ring is closer to Rocky (1976) than to Psycho (1960), but if you analyze the director’s oeuvre, Hitchcock was always as interested in love as he was in murder — in his movies, romantic liaisons are filled with mystery.

-And the bracelet emphasizes the cyclical nature of life — The Ring ends exactly the way it began, with things returning back to the way they were.
+In addition, the bracelet emphasizes the cyclical nature of life.
+The Ring ends exactly the way it began, with things returning to the way they were.
 This is an idea that Hitchcock loved to explore.
-In The 39 Steps (1935), Rear Window (1954), Trouble with Harry (1955), etc., characters and situations come full circle — it is about the journey, not the destination, Hitchcock insisted.
+For example, in movies like The 39 Steps (1935), Rear Window (1954), Trouble with Harry (1955), etc., characters and situations come full circle.
+It’s about the journey, not the destination, Hitchcock insisted.

 I was also greatly surprised by how well Hitchcock shot the boxing matches.
-It’s not Raging Bull-good, but the action in the ring is pretty great (for a silent movie).
-John Cox, the director’s cameraman for most of his pre-Hollywood career (The Manxman, Blackmail, etc.), is able to achieve a nice level of realism.
+It’s not Raging Bull-good, but the action in the ring is pretty great (for an old silent movie).
+John Cox, the director’s cameraman for most of his pre-Hollywood career, is able to achieve a nice level of realism.
 The editing is fantastic too.

 Conclusions & Final Thoughts:

-The Ring is one of the director’s most satisfying non-suspense films.
-It serves to remind viewers that Hitchcock was not just the master of suspense; he was a storyteller of the first order.
-There are some racist elements that age the film badly — the n-word is casually used throughout the movie — but overall, this is Hitchcock at his very best!
+The Ring is one of Alfred Hitchcock’s most satisfying non-suspense films.
+It serves to remind viewers that Hitchcock was not just the Master of Suspense; he was a storyteller of the first order.
+There are, unfortunately, some racist elements that age the film badly — the n-word is casually used throughout the movie — but overall, this is Hitchcock at his very best!
 Highly recommended!
 B&W, 80 minutes, Not Rated.